jhayward01/enc-server-py/README.md

 # enc-server-py

 This portfolio project implements an web-based encryption application in Python.
 It reimplements [the original Go version](https://github.com/jhayward01/enc-server-go).

-Two microservices are defined in this project - a front-end and back-end service.
+Two microservices are defined in this project - a _front-end_ and _back-end_ service.
 Both contain client and server components.

 The _front-end_ service defines three endpoints:

-* _StoreRecord_ - This endpoint accepts requests to store a record
-* associated with a user ID.
-The records are encrypted with a
-* randomly-generated 32-bit key using AES in GCM mode.
-User IDs
-* are encrypted similarly with a fixed internal AES key (intended
-* to provided user anonymity on the data store).
-Encrypted user IDs
-* and records are transmitted to the _back-end_ service, and the record
-* AES key is returned to the user.
+* _StoreRecord_ - This endpoint accepts requests to store a record associated with a user ID.
+The records are encrypted with a randomly-generated 32-bit key using AES in GCM mode.
+User IDs are encrypted similarly with a fixed internal AES key (intended to provided user anonymity on the data store).
+Encrypted user IDs and records are transmitted to the _back-end_ service, and the record AES key is returned to the user.

-* _RetrieveRecord_ - This endpoint accepts requests for record retrieval
-* via a user ID and AES key.
-The microservice requests the encrypted
-* record from the _back-end_ service, decrypts the record with the AES
-* key, and returns it to the user.
+* _RetrieveRecord_ - This endpoint accepts requests for record retrieval via a user ID and AES key.
+The microservice requests the encrypted record from the _back-end_ service, decrypts the record with the AES key, and returns it to the user.

 * _DeleteRecord_ - This endpoint accepts requests for record deletion via a user ID.

-The _back-end_ service defines three related endpoints for storing and retrieving encrypted user data.
+The _back-end_ service defines three parallel endpoints for storing and retrieving encrypted user data.
 This microservice interacts with a MongoDB instance to provide persistent storage of data.